Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Applications of GAIF on Online Conformal Selection

 where $\gC_{1t}=\{-n<i< t:\theta_i=1\}$ denotes the set of online non-null samples observed prior to time $t$.
-The construction in \eqref{eq:aux_nonnull_p_value} is carefully designed so that the resulting auxiliary non-null $p$-values are invariant under permutations of $\gC_{0t} \cup \{t\}$, which is crucial for ensuring valid inference after model selection.
-We then define the model evaluation criterion as
+When the non-null distribution varies slowly over time, these auxiliary non-null $p$-values are approximately distributed like the current non-null $p$-value $p_{k,t}$.
+The construction in \eqref{eq:aux_nonnull_p_value} is carefully designed so that the resulting auxiliary non-null $p$-values are invariant under permutations of $\gC_{0t} \cup \{t\}$, which is crucial for ensuring valid inference after score selection.
+We then define the EWMA criterion as